Major Types of Giving

 Where to Find Car Donation Centers

 Some services, like Donate a Car, help donors select a charity and then assist that charity with the sale of the donated car so that the profits can be used for its charitable efforts.
-If you'd rather work with the charity directly, however, many nonprofits have dedicated web pages that contain instructions for how they handle car donations.
+However, if you'd rather work with the charity directly, many nonprofits have dedicated web pages that contain instructions for how they handle car donations.
 Another option, and arguably the easiest way to get the maximum tax deduction, would be to sell the car yourself and donate the cash proceeds.

 How Charitable Giving Affects Your Taxes